SoftwareAG/c8y-docs/content/device-tutorials/tinkerforge.md

 Where:

-&lt;device name&gt; - the name of the device(for example socket1, lamp1, and so on).
+&lt;device name&gt; - the name of the device (socket1, lamp1, and so on)
 &lt;address&gt; - 16-bit integer (0 to 65534)
 &lt;unit&gt; - 4-bit integer (0 to 15)